top of page

 Luftwaffe Kopfhaube (aviator's cap) without microphone and headphones – WWII

-During World War II, German Luftwaffe pilots wore special Kopfhauben —leather or fabric flying caps—as part of their standard equipment.
-These caps protected against the cold at high altitude and served as a carrier for communications equipment.
-However, there were also versions without an integrated microphone or headset , designed for specific functions or circumstances.
+During the Second World War, German Luftwaffe pilots wore special Kopfhauben – leather or cloth flight caps – as part of their standard equipment.
+These caps protected against the cold at high altitudes and served as carriers for communication equipment.
+However, versions without an integrated microphone or headphones also existed, intended for specific functions or circumstances.

-A Kopfhaube without a microphone (Kehlkopfmikrofon) and headphones (Hörer) was simpler in design and was used in situations where communications equipment was superfluous or transferred to another crew member.
+A Kopfhaube without a microphone (Kehlkopfmikrofon) and headphones (Hörer) was simpler in design and was used in situations where communication equipment was redundant or had been transferred to another crew member.

 Usage

-• Usually worn by passengers , ground crew during test flights , or crew members who did not require direct communication, such as a flight engineer or observer.
+• Usually worn by passengers , ground personnel during test flights , or crew members who did not require direct communication, such as a flight engineer or observer.

-• Sometimes also used during training flights , or by aircraft crews where only one person was actively communicating with the ground or other aircraft.
+• Sometimes also used during training flights , or by the crew of aircraft where only one person actively communicated with the ground or with other aircraft.

 SKU: 009